ngjunya/moneylion_assessment/README.md

 Steps to test:

+1 : run command "npm install"

-1 : Edit the database configuration in config.json(development) to your MySQL database environment
+2 : Edit the database configuration in config.json(development) to your MySQL database environment

-2 : Create a database named "moneylion"
+3 : Create a database named "moneylion"

-3 : run command "sequelize db:migrate" in terminal
+4 : run command "sequelize db:migrate" in terminal

-4 : create user with api below
+5 : create user with api below

 POST : http://localhost:8000/